bugbrekr/lyric_overlay/README.md

  - **Tkinter**: A good GUI framework.

 ## Compatibility
-Built and tested only for Debian based systems including Ubuntu.
+Built and tested for Debian based systems only, including Ubuntu.
 The installer uses `systemd`.

 ## Installation